The CDL Crackdown: New Federal Restrictions on Non-Domiciled Drivers (2026)

 The audit revealed major compliance issues in several states:

-California issued CDLs valid until 2030 for drivers whose immigration documents expired in 2026.
+• California: Issued CDLs valid until 2030 for drivers whose immigration documents expired in 2026.

 A particularly viral case involved a CDL issued in New York to an Indian national named “Anmol.”
 Because he has only one legal name, his license displayed “No Name Given Anmol,” sparking outrage and claims of identity fraud.
+While the license was legitimate (and the field was a standardized placeholder), the optics fueled public distrust and added momentum to the crackdown.

 What This Means for Brokers, Shippers, and 3PLs